 The issue with relying on data provided by big pharma is that there is a large possibility that it will be skewed to the best interests of the company.
 After all, running a business is about making a profit.

 Were You Hurt By A Defective Drug?

 If you or a loved one was injured by a defective drug or defective medical device, call Goldwater Law Firm to schedule your free case evaluation.
 We provide compassionate representation for our clients while we aggressively fight for what you are legally entitled to receive.
 Don’t wait.
 Claims of this nature have a deadline.
-It’s important that you learn about your legal rights as a victim.
+It’s important that you learn about your legal rights.
 Call us now.